xerolinux/xero-blog/source/_posts/docker-containers-a-love-story.md

 - [**IT-Tools**](https://github.com/CorentinTh/it-tools)
 - [**Cockpit**](https://cockpit-project.org)

+### Where to find more containers ?

+Well, there are many places, but my favorite has to be [**Selfh.st**](https://selfh.st/apps/) hands down.
+I love how they keep the list up-to-date showing last commit date.
+Site is always updated removing old unmaintained projects replacing them with newer ones.
+I highly recommend you bookmark this site and keep visiting it from time to time.

+### Closing words

 Anyway, I hope you have enjoyed this post, and I have helped you discover something new.
 It's not always one finds something that re-ignites one's pation all over again.
 I know it did just that for me.

 Thanks again for reading this.
 If you want to discuss the matter, you can *Toot* me on [**Fosstodon**](https://fosstodon.org/@XeroLinux) or by joining me on my [**Discord Server**](https://discord.gg/5sqxTSuKZu).